montanablood27/team-open/anil.md

 "Interesting big commercial enterprises are looking to CC for content," explains Anil.
 "There has been a general lift in awareness of *Innerviews* since the decision has been made.
 I'm busier than I've ever been."

-In addition to Anil, the musicians featured on *Innerviews* have seen successes themselves. *[Premier Guitar Magazine]*(http://www.premierguitar.com/articles/print/19891-bass-bench-beef-up-your-4-string) ran Anil's story on Michael Manring under the CC license.
-In Russia, *[InRock magazine]*(http://ow.ly/i/4HkF4) -- one of the country's biggest rock publications -- ran Anil's interview with [Peter Hammill](http://innerviews.org/inner/hammill.html) on the cover.
+In addition to Anil, the musicians featured on *Innerviews* have seen successes themselves. [*Premier Guitar Magazine*](http://www.premierguitar.com/articles/print/19891-bass-bench-beef-up-your-4-string) ran Anil's story on Michael Manring under the CC license.
+In Russia, [*InRock Magazine*](http://ow.ly/i/4HkF4) -- one of the country's biggest rock publications -- ran Anil's interview with [Peter Hammill](http://innerviews.org/inner/hammill.html) on the cover.

 "The *In Rock* cover story came entirely out of CC.
-Peter Hammill is very well known in Europe, and I don't think even he could have foreseen that he would be on the cover of a major Russian magazine," says Anil.
+Peter Hammill is very well known in Europe, and I don't think even *he* could have foreseen that he would be on the cover of a major Russian magazine," says Anil.

 Enabled by CC licenses, a greater number of people are reading Anil's pieces on more and more websites, with coverage in various countries in multiple forums, benefiting everyone.